 Our Training is Second-to-None, Taught by an Experienced, Well-Respected Expert in YOUR Industry!

-Kathie Smith, RN, is the Associate Vice President of State Relations, Home and Community Based Care with the Association for Home & Hospice Care of NC.
+Kathie Smith, RN, is the Vice President of State Relations, Home & Community Based Care with the Association for Home & Hospice Care of NC.
 Ms. Smith has extensive experience in Medicare and Medicaid home health compliance and regulatory requirements.
 Mrs. Smith is certified in integrated chronic disease management, is a master training in Coaching Supervision and serves on the North Carolina management team for the Personal and Home Care Aide State Training (PHCAST) grant which has developed Home Care Specialty training for NC aides.
 Mrs. Smith served on the NC Better Jobs Better Care partner team that developed the NC New Organizational Vision Award (NC NOVA), a workforce development program for direct care workers.
 Ms. Smith serves on numerous NC Department of Health and Human Services Regulatory committees and served on the NC Institute of Medicine committee regarding NC's implementation of the Affordable Care Act.
 Ms. Smith is a frequent state and national speaker on topics related to Home Care Licensing rules, regulations, laws, and payer source policies.

-Licensure Applicant Training Classes 2014
+Licensure Applicant Training Classes – [Registration Form]

 To understand the licensure process, please read the information posted at each link below.

-Please call 919.848.3450 or 800.999.2357 for available dates.
+Please call 919.848.3450 or 800.999.2357 with additional questions.